Kairos-BSST/N.E.T.R.A/README.md

 ## API Documentation

-The auromatically generated Swagger UI can be viewed upon starting the project at:
+The automatically generated Swagger UI can be viewed upon starting the project at:

 http://127.0.0.1:8000/docs